Project Eligibility Criteria

 • Projects must be delivering in England only – as these are within the remit of the Environment Agency and Natural England

-• Projects must be receiving, or have received, government funding to date, but must be seeking funding for deliverables not covered by the received grant: for example, extension or expansion of a funded project
+• Projects must be receiving, or have received, government funding to date, but must be seeking funding for deliverables not covered by the received grant: for example, extension or expansion of a funded project, or project element costs needed that are not covered by the grant

 • Projects must be planned and costed, such that it is clear what the funding sought will cover and what will be delivered as a result.

-• Whilst the delivery of environmental outcomes is not expected to be achieved within the six-month pilot period, projects must agree to provide delivery indicators during the funding period and may be required to provide updates to relevant donors in future
+• Whilst the delivery of environmental outcomes is not expected to be achieved within the pilot period, projects must agree to provide delivery indicators during the funding period and may be required to provide updates to relevant donors in future.

-• The funding sought should primarily be in the range of £50k–£1m, although exceptions will be considered.
-This range will enable us to test the scale of appetite for corporate donation and to enable different sizes of business to engage with the pilot
+• The funding sought should primarily be in the range of £50k - £500k although exceptions will be considered.
+This range will enable us to test the scale of appetite for corporate donation and to enable different sizes of business to engage with the pilot.
+For projects over £50k, we encourage applicants to think about whether the projects can be packaged into smaller elements to ease with matching.

-• Projects must be willing to report on delivery and contribute to an overall evaluation of the pilot phase
+• Projects must be willing to report on delivery and contribute to an overall evaluation of the pilot.

 Final Selection